Tejas2913/tejasrm.github.io/README.md

 ## Features
+- 🖥️ **Responsive Design**
-- 📱 **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices.
+  Works seamlessly on desktop, tablet, and mobile devices.

-- 🎨 **Custom Styling:** CSS included inside `<style>` tags in HTML for layouts and animations.
+- 🎨 **Custom Styling**
+  CSS included inside `<style>` tags in HTML for layouts, colors, and smooth animations.

-- ⚡ **Interactive Elements:** JavaScript included in HTML for smooth animations and dynamic effects.
+- ⚡ **Interactive Elements**
+  JavaScript is included in HTML for dynamic effects and smooth interactions.

-- 💼 **Projects Showcase:** Highlights selected works with descriptions and links.
+- 💼 **Projects Showcase**
+  Highlights selected works with descriptions, images, and links.

-- 📬 **Contact Section:** Provides a simple way to connect with me.
+- 📬 **Contact Section**
+  Simple way to connect with me through email, LinkedIn, or GitHub.

 ## Tech Stack